cypress-io/cypress-documentation/content/api/commands/writefile.md

 **<Icon name="angle-right"></Icon> contents** **_(String, Array, Object or Buffer)_**

 The contents to be written to the file.
-Contents must be no larger than 100MB in size.

 **<Icon name="angle-right"></Icon> encoding** **_(String)_**